Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 Below are the list of mods you will find under the `Optionals` separator in MO2.
  1. `ENB Frame Generation`: This mod requires a GPU that supports DirectX 12.
  2. `ENB Anti-Aliasing - AMD FSR 3.1 - NVIDIA DLAA`: This mod requires a GPU that supports DirectX 12.
 It automatically enables correct AA type depending on your GPU brand.
  3. `Force 1080p resolution`: As the name implies, this mod can be enabled to force the game run on 1080p.
-Intended as optional performance boost for those with 1440p or 4K screens. **If you have booted the list before**, deleting `enbcache` in the `Stock Game` is necessary.
+Intended as optional performance boost for those with 1440p or 4K screens. **DOES NOT WORK TOGETHER WITH FRAME GENERATION, WILL CAUSE A BLACK SCREEN**
  5. `AVX 512 for HDT-SMP`: This mod contains the AVX512 version of the [Faster HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339) `.dll` file compatible with the list.
 It is ***highly*** suggested that you try out this addon if you have a CPU that supports AVX-512 instruction.
 If you do not know if your CPU supports AVX-512, then google it or use a tool like HWinfo. **ENABLING THIS MOD WITH AN INCOMPATIBLE CPU WILL EITHER CRASH YOUR GAME OR BREAK ALL SMP**.

 Beyond what I can easily offer, you may want to consider reducing the `iShadowMapResolution` from `2048` to `1024` or `512` in the `profiles/Vagabond Remastered/skyrimprefs.ini`.